Intelligence Inertia: Physical Isomorphism and Applications: A Micro-Physical Model of Computational Resistance

 where $l_R$ represents the \textbf{Rule Action} consumed by internal logical constraints, and $l_S$ represents the \textbf{Observed State Action} available for external entropy transfer.

-By defining the \textbf{Rule Density} ($\rho$) as the normalized commitment of resources to internal logic, $\rho = l_R/l$, it follows from Eq. (\ref{eq:pythagorean}) that the \textbf{effective observational window ($l_S$)} for visible state-change undergoes a geometric contraction:
+By defining the \textbf{Rule Density} ($\rho$) as the normalized commitment of resources to internal logic, $\rho = l_R/l$, we establish a purely geometric relationship on the R-S Manifold.
+Letting the resource allocation angle be $\theta$ (consistent with the microscopic slant in Fig. \ref{fig:micro_collision}), we have $\rho = \sin\theta$.
+It follows from Eq. (\ref{eq:pythagorean}) that the \textbf{effective observational window ($l_S$)} for visible state-change undergoes a direct trigonometric contraction $l_S = l \cos\theta$:

 To satisfy the Landauer requirement of erasing 1-bit of information across systems A and B, the observer must register a fixed count of $l_S$ events \cite{bennett1982thermodynamics}.
-In System B, as the available cross-section $l_S$ shrinks due to the increasing rule-density $\rho$, the particles must be maintained at a higher energy state $l$ to preserve the observational tempo.
-The external work $W$ must inversely scale to compensate for this geometric occlusion, manifesting as an inflation of the required energy:
+In System B, as the available cross-section $l_S$ shrinks due to the increasing rule-density $\rho$, the external work $W$ must inversely scale by the geometric projection factor $1/\cos\theta$ to compensate for this occlusion, manifesting as an inflation of the required energy:

-This derivation demonstrates that the \textbf{Intelligence Lorentz Factor} ($\gamma = 1/\sqrt{1-\rho^2}$) is not a heuristic analogy, but a rigorous consequence of norm conservation in a non-commutative phase space \cite{lorentz1904electromagnetic}.
-The observed \textbf{relativistic $J$-shaped inflation curve} is thus revealed as the geometric projection of a system approaching the saturation of its total logical action.
+This derivation demonstrates that the mathematical expansion factor ($1/\sqrt{1-\rho^2}$) emerges solely from geometric projection constraints on the resource manifold.
+Recognizing its exact algebraic isomorphism with relativistic kinematics \cite{lorentz1904electromagnetic}, we formalize it as the \textbf{Intelligence Lorentz Factor} ($\gamma$).
+We explicitly clarify that this represents a \textbf{mathematical isomorphism}---an effective macroscopic description of complex system dynamics---rather than a claim that neural tensor substrates are physically governed by cosmological relativity.